Back To All

 First of all, you need to pay attention to whether an engineer appears at work at all.
 Consider the time of arrival and departure and absences.
 If someone from the team arrives too late, leaves the workplace for a long time, goes earlier than necessary, or takes sick leave without good reason, he does not seek to work at full strength.
 Remember that poor attendance can be caused not only by commonplace laziness but also by more severe reasons – lack of motivation, health problems, or emotional burnout.

 Avoiding work responsibilities can fuel a team environment.
 Other engineers have to take on additional responsibilities to compensate for the absence of a colleague in the workplace.
 The situation is aggravated if your organization does not have enough engineers, and people are already processing it.
-Start to deal with the problem as soon as possible: ignoring it can lead to problems in the personal life and health of your engineers.
+A manager should start to deal with the problem as soon as possible: ignoring it can lead to problems in the personal life and health of your engineers.

 We are all focused on helping customers, but mutual assistance within the team is also essential.
 Konowe & Associates believes this item is one of the key performance indicators for engineers: “We ask people the question.
 Who in your department (or company as a whole) was the most responsive and helped you more than others over the past six months?”
 It turns out this anonymously motivates engineers and allows you to identify real hard workers and not just the favorites of the leadership.”

 Willingness to help each other is a crucial element of teamwork.
 Working on complex tasks together is far more effective than trying to turn mountains alone.
-The Review Collaboration feature enables you to see who shares his knowledge with others.
+Waydev enables managers to see who shares his knowledge with others.
 It also provides quantifiable metrics to help you assess the health of your code review workflow.

 Ability to plan